 Don’t Have Your Agency Solve the Wrong Problem

 Here then is the greatest caveat to businesses and brands looking to grow their market share: Be very careful that your advertising agency is not solving the wrong problem.
 It is the most common of advertising agency failures.
 A brand agency is a different set of equities.

-Because of the way in which advertising agencies are structured, they cannot help but be process driven.
+Because of the way in which advertising agencies are structured, they cannot help but be process-driven.
 From the moment the new business team pitches your account to the billing and service issues that announce the end of your relationship with them, the ad agency is driven to create ads.
 Sometimes, that relationship can create failed campaigns.

 What if your problem is not the ads?
 Is your problem is not reach and frequency?
 What if the problem is not the unique selling proposition?
-Is the problem is simply that your messaging is not being heard at all?
+Is the problem is simply that your message is not being heard at all?
 What if no one you wish to influence thinks your message is important?